jclusso/strapi-plugin-netlify-deployments/README.md

 ## Credits

-Thanks to [gianlucaparadise](https://github.com/gianlucaparadise) for making [strapi-plugin-vercel-deploy](https://github.com/gianlucaparadise/strapi-plugin-vercel-deploy) which this is heavily built from.
+Thanks to [gianlucaparadise](https://github.com/gianlucaparadise) for making [strapi-plugin-vercel-deploy](https://github.com/gianlucaparadise/strapi-plugin-vercel-deploy) which this was based on.